practicalli/clojure/clojure-tools/projects/add-libraries.md

 {% endtabs %}

-## Excluding dependency depencencies
+## Excluding dependency dependencies
-Libraries may also contain their own library depencencies.
-When several libraries are added as depencencies to a project, it is possible that the dependencies of included libraries conflict with each other.
+Libraries may also contain their own library dependencies.
+When several libraries are added as dependencies to a project, it is possible that the dependencies of included libraries conflict with each other.

-Adding `:exclude` when adding a library as a dependency will prevent the specified libraries dependancy from being included.
+Adding `:exclude` when adding a library as a dependency will prevent the specified libraries dependency from being included.

 > TODO: dependency :excludes examples required